jaivox/speech/jaivox/apps/onefile/README_onefile.txt

 in apps/1st, you have to modify batchTest and some other programs to fetch the data and formulate answers.)

+To generate the programs, from the apps directory

+java com.jaivox.tools.Jvgen onefile/live.conf

+and

+java com.jaivox.tools.Jvgen onefile/batch.conf

 The file live.conf creates a version of the program that reacts to questions asked through a microphone.
 Again there is no data connection here, so that the answers generally will not be very useful.
 But you can see if your